Adaptive Shivers Sort: An Alternative Sorting Algorithm: Best-case and worst-case merge costs

 \subsection{Best-case merge cost}

 Given a sequence $\mathbf{r} = (r_1,\ldots,r_\rho)$ of run lengths and an array of length $n = r_1 + \ldots + r_\rho$ that splits into monotonic runs of lengths $r_1,\ldots,r_\rho$, what is the best merge cost of any merge policy?
-An answer to this question is given by Theorem~\ref{thm:lower-bound-merge-cost}, which is a slight refinement of results from~\cite{BaNa13,Mannila1985,munro2018nearly}.
+An answer to this question is given by Theorem~\ref{thm:lower-bound-merge-cost}, which is a rephrasing of results from~\cite{BaNa13,Garsia77,HuTucker71,Mannila1985,munro2018nearly}, adapted to the context of sorting algorithms and merge costs.

-This answer comes from the analysis of \emph{merge trees}, which we describe below, and of the algorithm \MinS~\cite{BaNa13,Ta09}, which is \emph{not} a stable natural merge sort, and whose merge policy is described in Algorithm~\ref{alg:MinS}.
+This answer comes from the analysis of \emph{merge trees}, which we describe below, and of two algorithms: \MinS~\cite{BaNa13,Ta09}, which is \emph{not} a stable natural merge sort, and whose merge policy is described in Algorithm~\ref{alg:MinS}; and \MinSS, which \emph{is} a stable natural merge sort, and whose merge policy can be computed by following either the Hu-Tucker~\cite{HuTucker71} or Garsia-Wachs~\cite{Garsia77} algorithms for constructing optimal binary search trees.

 Note that \MinS may require merging \emph{non-adjacent} runs, which might therefore be less easy to implement than just merging adjacent runs.
-Yet, such merges (between runs of lengths $m$ and $n$) can still be carried in time $m+n$, for instance by using linked lists, and therefore the merge cost remains an adequate measure of complexity for this algorithm.
+Yet, such merges (between runs of lengths $m$ and $n$) can still be carried out in time $m+n$, for instance by using linked lists, and therefore the merge cost remains an adequate measure of complexity for this algorithm.

-Given a merge policy and a sequence of runs, we define a binary rooted tree, called \emph{merge tree}, as follows.
-Every node of the tree is identified with a run, either present in the initial sequence or created by the algorithm.
-The runs in the sequence are the leaves of the tree, and when two runs $R_1$ and $R_2$ are merged together in a run $R'$, then $R'$ is identified with the internal node whose children are $R_1$ and $R_2$: if the run $R_1$ was placed to the left of $R_2$ in the sequence to be sorted, then $R_1$ is the left sibling of $R_2$.
+\begin{restatable}{definition}{defmergetree} Let $\M$ be a merge policy and $\R$ a sequence of runs.
+We define the \emph{merge tree} induced by $\M$ on $\R$ (we may omit mentioning $\M$ and $\R$ if the context is clear) as the following binary rooted tree.
+Every node of the tree is identified with a run, either present in the initial sequence or created by the merge policy.
+The runs in the sequence $\R$ are the leaves of the tree, and when two runs $R_1$ and $R_2$ are merged together in a run $\oR$, the run $\oR$ is identified with the internal node whose children are $R_1$ and $R_2$: if the run $R_1$ was placed to the left of $R_2$ in the sequence to be sorted, then $R_1$ is the left sibling of $R_2$. \end{restatable}

 Any such tree is the tree of a binary prefix encoding on a text on the alphabet $\{1,2,\ldots,\rho\}$, which contains $r_i$ characters $i$ for all $i \leqslant \rho$.
 Furthermore, denoting by $d_i$ the depth of the leaf $R_i$, both the length of this code and the merge cost of the associated merge policy are equal to $\sum_{i=1}^\rho d_i r_i$.
 Hence, character encoding algorithms unsurprisingly yield efficient sorting algorithms.